devsim/devsim_documentation/sphinx/source/models.rst

 where the length of the first list is divisible by 3 and contains the row, column, and value to be assembled into the matrix.
 The second list is divisible by 2 and contains the right-hand side entries.
 Either list may be empty.

-The :meth:`ds.get_circuit_equation_number` may be used to get the equation numbers corresponding to circuit node names.
-The :meth:`ds.get_equation_numbers` may be used to find the equation number corresponding to each node index in a region.
+The :meth:`devsim.get_circuit_equation_number` may be used to get the equation numbers corresponding to circuit node names.
+The :meth:`devsim.get_equation_numbers` may be used to find the equation number corresponding to each node index in a region.

 The matrix and right hand side entries should be scaled by the ``NodeVolume`` if they are assembled into locations in a device region.
 Row permutations, required for contact and interface boundary conditions, are automatically applied to the row numbers returned by the |python| procedure.